otienojoseph/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 5-listfilesdigitonly: List directories with user and group ID's displayed numerically
 - 6-firstdirectory: Create directory on the /tmp/ folder
 - 7-movethatfile: Move betty file from /tmp/ to /tmp/my_first_directory
+- 8-firstdelete: Delete the betty file from /tmp/my_first_directory